 - Bradykinesia (the slowing down of movement and the gradual loss of spontaneous activity)

 - Orthrostatic hypotension (a drop in blood pressure when standing, resulting in lightheadedness or fainting)

 Who Gets Parkinsons Disease?

 Approximately one million Americans have Parkinson's disease, including three out of every 100 people over the age of 60.
 Over 50,000 Americans are diagnosed with Parkinson's disease each year.
 There is increasing evidence that Parkinson's disease may be inherited (genetically passed on between family members).
 Men are slightly more likely to develop the disease than women.

 The average age at which it is diagnosed is 60.
-However, about 10%-20% of those diagnosed with Parkinson's disease are under age 50, and about half of those are diagnosed before age 40.
+However, about 4% of those with Parkinson's disease are diagnosed before age 50, and about half of those are diagnosed before age 40.
 When the diagnosis is made early, it is referred to as "young-onset" Parkinson's disease.